 - Excursion to San Gimignano

-Leaving from our St Pancras Departure Office, we board the Eurostar, traveling in Standard Premier Class to Paris, continuing by high-speed TGV to Chambéry, spending the night.
-On Day 2, we continue to Florence by high-speed rail before changing to a coach for the short transfer to Montecatini where we stay for 7 nights.
-(Day 1 - D, Day 2 - B, D)
+Leaving from our St Pancras Departure Office, we board the Eurostar, traveling in Standard Premier Class to Paris, then continuing by high-speed TGV to Chambéry, where we overnight.
+On Day 2, we continue to Florence by high-speed rail before changing to a coach for the short transfer to Montecatini, where we stay for seven nights.
+(Day 1 – Eurostar meal, D; Day 2 – B, D)

 Day 3 - Siena

-Day 4 - San Gimignano, cookery & wine in Chianti
+Day 4 - San Gimignano, cookery and wine in Chianti

-Today we take an excursion deep into the heart of the Tuscan countryside, traveling by coach through the undulating ochre-coloured hills and past countless lonely farmhouses.
+Today we take an excursion deep into the heart of the Tuscan countryside, traveling by coach through the undulating ochre-colored hills and past countless lonely farmhouses.
 Our first destination is charming San Gimignano, a striking walled village with a delightfully rural feel.
-The village is perhaps best known for the thirteen towers dominating the skyline, visible for miles around, which were built by competitive Tuscan families in the Middle Ages.
+The village is perhaps best known for the thirteen towers which dominate the skyline, visible for miles around, they were built by competitive Tuscan families in the Middle Ages.